Arterial roads in metropolitan Phoenix: Riggs Road

 Riggs Road is an east–west arterial road in the southeastern part of the Phoenix metropolitan area.
 The highway extends from Beltline Road in the Gila River Indian Community south of Phoenix east through Sun Lakes, Chandler, and Gilbert to Rittenhouse Road in Queen Creek.
-Riggs Road is part of the National Highway System as a principal arterial from Interstate 10 (I-10) east to Ellsworth Road in Queens Creek.
+Riggs Road is part of the National Highway System as a principal arterial from Interstate 10 (I-10) east to Ellsworth Road in Queen Creek.

 Riggs Road begins as a continuation of Beltline Road where the latter highway curves from northwest–southeast to east–west within the Gila River Indian Community.
 The two-lane highway heads east through open desert and has an intersection with Arizona State Route 347 (SR 347; Maricopa Road) and a diamond interchange with I-10 (Maricopa Freeway).
 East of I-10, Riggs Road expands to four lanes with center turn lane and leaves the open desert at the border of the native reservation and the unincorporated community of Sun Lakes at 88th Street.
 After passing through Sun Lakes, the highway enters the city of Chandler and intersects SR 87 (Arizona Avenue), where the east–west road expands to a six-lane divided highway.
 Shortly after entering Gilbert, Riggs Road crosses the East Maricopa Floodway.
 The highway's median becomes a center turn lane as it enters Queen Creek.
 Riggs Road then reduces to four lanes at its intersection with Power Road on the north side of the unincorporated village of Chandler Heights.
+It later passes Pecan Lake Entertainment.
 Beyond Ellsworth Road, the highway reduces to two lanes to its eastern terminus at Rittenhouse Road; the road continues as Combs Road and, just east of the intersection, crosses the Maricopa–Pinal county line.

+Rittenhouse Road

+Rittenhouse Road is an arterial road in the southeastern part of the Phoenix metropolitan area that is known for its mostly diagonal trail.
+It begins at Power Road at the Gilbert-Queen Creek borderline where it continues east before going slightly south and curves east again and continuing diagonally southeast as it runs parallel to a railroad.
+The highway continues for a few miles through Queen Creek Marketplace and goes south just before intersecting Ocotillo Road, and continues southeast after the intersection.
+The highway passes Schnepf Farms at the intersection of Riggs Road / Combs Road, the highway ends its southern terminus and transitions into Gary Road.